Twenty and Mappen merge to help users hang out IRL – TechCrunch

 Today, social networks Twenty and Mappen are joining together in a merger under the Twenty brand.

 From the beginning, Twenty’s goal has been to get young people off of their phones and out in the real world with their friends.
 Twenty connects users with their friend groups and lets them browse fun experiences, from concerts to sports games to movies, with an easy UI for coordinating a group and making it happen.
-In fact, Twenty has forged relationships with orgs like Live Nation, Endeavor, Roc Nation, and Tao, which collectively produce 10,000+ events a year with an audience of over 100 million fans.
+In fact, Twenty has forged relationships with orgs like Live Nation, Endeavor, Roc Nation and Tao, which collectively produce 10,000+ events a year with an audience of more than 100 million fans.

 Mappen, on the other hand, is a location-based social network that let users share what they were doing (and where they were doing it) with their friends.
 For example, users could give a status update using a Fortnite emoji tagged to their house, inviting friends to come over and play a few games.